JuliaLang/www.julialang.org/blog/2021/02/julia-1.6-highlights.md

 incurred by having so many small JLL packages providing bindings; there was significant overhead in the loading of each package.
-In particular, there was code inferrence, code generation and datastructure loading that needed to be eliminated if the JLL packages were to be lightweight enough to not effect overall load times.
+In particular, there was code inferrence, code generation and datastructure loading that needed to be eliminated if the JLL packages were to be lightweight enough to not affect overall load times.
 In our experiments, we found that one of the largest sources of package load times was in the deserialization of backedge information, the links from functions in `Base` back to our packages that would